Endometriosis is a common inflammatory condition where tissue similar to the lining of the uterus (endometrium) is found outside the uterus.

 A hysterectomy is sometimes recommended where symptoms have significantly affected a woman’s quality of life and where future fertility has been ruled out.
 The ovaries may also be removed (oophorectomy).
-In these cases, it may be necessary to commence hormone replacement therapy (HRT) after surgery.
+In these cases, it may be necessary to commence menopausal hormone therapy (formerly known as hormone replacement therapy or HRT) after surgery.
 A hysterectomy is not a cure for endometriosis but many women find relief particularly if endometrial tissue was found in the muscles of the uterus (adenomyosis).
 It is vital that all areas of endometriosis are excised at the same time.
 Discussion of any surgery should involve the woman so that she is fully informed and involved in her health decision making.

 Lifestyle modification and alternative treatment

 Evidence-based self-management should be encouraged in the treatment and management of endometriosis symptoms.
 Endometriosis NZ recommends regular exercise as the best non-drug treatment for pain.
 A gentle approach like walking, is recommended post-surgically or if symptoms have become very painful.

 Nutritional changes often ease the bowel related ‘IBS type’ symptoms.
 Foods known as FODMAPs often cause IBS symptoms and it is thought that anti-inflammatory foods might relieve bowel symptoms.
 More information can be found on the Endometriosis NZ website .